 We considered that this “healer” status was self-reported and not verified, so anything deemed incredibly risky was coded to a higher level (3) in order to be reviewed by the advisory board.
-From there, if they deem it safe, they could change to code to 1 or 2 accordingly.
+From there, if they deem it safe, they could change code to 1 or 2 accordingly.
 If it was deemed incredibly dangerous or outdated, it would have been placed in the level 5 bracket.
 This level 5 data being visible to researchers, scholars, educators, and advanced healers who have been granted access.
 In this case, we expect that the data will also be used primarily for scholarly work.
 The main difference being that the level 2 data has been made accessible to healers with the expectation that they may incorporate this information into their own healing practices.
 And because of the historical exclusion of women from the healing and medical fields, we aim to have a minimum of eighty percent of the advisory board as identifying women.

 Because of the large variety of modalities that healers utilize, not all of the data will be within their realm of expertise or experience, which is why we encourage you to proceed at your own discretion and with caution.
 We also encourage you to use your knowledge to flag the information as safe for general users (1) or to report it as unsafe, bumping it to a level 5, again making it only accessible for historical and scholarly purposes.
 This being said, you should take into consideration that the purpose of this archive is to showcase healing modalities with as minimal cultural bias as possible.
 This means that the knowledge available here may be unacceptable or contrary to your own cultural perspective.
 We encourage you to acknowledge these differences without judgement and focus more on the safety of the information when flagging it.

 The flagging function will be important for the site’s continued value over time.
 If a person flags a search result as being inappropriate or dangerous, and then the advisory board deems it safe, the flag will change to green, meaning that the data has passed formal review.
 That being said, we would like to reiterate the importance of this flagging process, this project is a decolonial effort and its success depends on our ability to work collectively, with our individual and communal knowledge, in order to safely advance healing and accessibility.
 This section should not contain any racist, sexist, transphobic, or homophobic language, if you come across it, please flag it.
 While some of this language may appear in other sections (5) for educational and historical purposes only, it has no place in this section dedicated to furthering healing for general visitors.
-If you see data that our coding missed, data that seems to below to a particular community, then please flag it and say why.
+If you see data that our coding missed, data that seems to belong to a particular community, then please flag it and say why.
 We intend to present information from a variety of cultural perspectives and knowledge systems and aim to make sure it is not harmful to any of the visitors.
 We also aim to consult with the original data bearers whenever that relationship is evident.

 Process of Coding for Data Value 3